oncipriani/android-builder/README.md

 1. Build the container image;
 2. Create a directory where the AOSP source and builds will be stored;
 3. Run the container, mounting the directory created above at "/aosp";
-4. Follow the instructions from the AOSP source site, starting from `repo init`:
+4. Follow the instructions at the AOSP source site, starting from `repo init`:
   - http://source.android.com/source/downloading.html#initializing-a-repo-client

 ## Customizing the Container Image